plutoniansgame/canvas/readme.md

-1. (authority) - create the nft canvas model. this is the top level structure. this basically represents that nfts of a new type will be minted based on users' assosiations that they create in their own instances of this model.
+1. (authority) - create the nft canvas model. this is the top level structure. this basically represents that nfts of a new type will be minted based on users' associations that they create in their own instances of this model.
    This may be the point at which a new mint account is created to represent the collection of nfts minted as the product of this model.
-1. (authority) - declare slots. the program doesn't need to know how many there are.
+2. (authority) - declare slots. the program doesn't need to know how many there are.
-1. (authority) - associate mints with slots
+3. (authority) - associate mints with slots
-1. (authority) - declare canvas model as ready
+4. (authority) - declare canvas model as ready
-1. (user) - create canvas instance. whover creates the nft canvas instance will be its authority, once the user commits the canvas, an authorized mint will be created. whomever has a token account with a balance of 1 of this mint will be able to burn the NFT to redeem it for the nfts that were deposited.
+5. (user) - create canvas instance. whoever creates the nft canvas instance will be its authority, once the user commits the canvas, an authorized mint will be created. whomever has a token account with a balance of 1 of this mint will be able to burn the NFT to redeem it for the nfts that were deposited.
-1. (user) - deposit NFT and associate it with a slot on their canvas instance.
+6. (user) - deposit NFT and associate it with a slot on their canvas instance.
    This will mean that the nft canvas instance will require an associated token account that matches the mint of the deposited nft each time this is done.
-1. (user) - remove NFT and disassociate it from their canvas instance.
+7. (user) - remove NFT and disassociate it from their canvas instance.
 This should close the associated token account owned by the program.
-1. (user) - commit their NFT canvas, locking the nft components in a vault, minting a new NFT.
+8. (user) - commit their NFT canvas, locking the nft components in a vault, minting a new NFT.
 This will mark the nft canvas instance as committed and change the authority of the canvas to whomever holds the token minted when this canvas instance was committed.
-1. (user) - deconstruct (burn) a composed NFT and redeem its original parts.
+9. (user) - deconstruct (burn) a composed NFT and redeem its original parts.

 ## How to use: